garfielder/notes/CppTips.md

 ### Thread Safty -- No Memory Leak
 RAII --> Resource esource Acquisition Is Initialization .
 Use shared_ptr when possible.
 So, resource can be well released even when exception is throw anywhere even in constructor.
+### The Three Exception Guarantees
+* No-fail guarantee
+	* The user can guratee  the function won't through an exception or can eat all internal exceptions.
+* Strong guarantee
+	* A function goes out of scope because of an exception, it should not cause memory leak or change program state.
+Actually an transaction with commit or rollback semantic.
+Could be done by "copy and swap "
+	"copy and swap" is expensive in memory consumption
+* Basic Guarantee
+	* When exception happens, no memory leaked and the object is still in a usable state.
+	*